usnistgov/nist-mud/test/unittest/README.md

 (We will run the "manufacturer server" on 127.0.0.1 on the controller host.)

-Run the following script on the *ODL controller host*:
+Run the following script on the *controller host*:

       sh copy-test-files-to-odl-cache.sh

 This will copy the mudfiles to the cache in preparation for testing.
 To run mud-dhcp-test make sure you have the [setup described in ../../README.md](../../README.md)

-Then
+Then clean the state of the controller:

      cd karaf/target/assembly/
      rm journal/*
      rm snapshots/*

-Then
+Now start the controller:

     cd bin
     ./karaf clean